amanx100/Cricpot/README.md

 # Cricpot
 This is a simple Android controlled Vehicle project using Bluetooth communication.
-I have just named it "Cricpot" :)
+I have just named it "Cricpot".
+This project has been sponsored by Gamma Institute. :)